boaznahum/cubesolve/README.md

     Operator accept any algorithn and apply it on cube, if animation is enabled then play it ...
-    Keep history of operation and can undo them Contained in Solver to animate and track solution
+    Keep history of operation and can undo them Contained in Solver to animate and track solutionx

     Still have a probelm that I need to solve, animation manager <-> window/operator runtime relation are bidirectional